foneOS/foneOS/README.md

 # foneOS
 A simple phone "operating system", designed to run on the Intel Edison.

-Technically, this is *not* an operating system due to the fact that it runs on top of Linux (or Windows, if using the simulator), so it does not handle low-level tasks.
+Technically, this is *not* an operating system due to the fact that it runs on top of Linux (or your desktop OS, if using the simulator), so it does not handle low-level tasks.

 ## Features
 * Basic GUI/layout system